ST-TOMAS-Workshop/stm32u5_workshop/lpmodes/lpmodes_handson_powmon.md

 - Connect USB Micro cable to connector below LCD display.

 <ainfo>
-**All** other jumpers setting are irrelevaent for consumption measurement feature.
+**All** other jumpers setting are irrelevant for consumption measurement feature.
 LCD is active only for JP2 **On** and JP3 **3V3 position selected**
 </ainfo>
 <p> </p>